- Commentary that aired on KQED World

 by Sanchita Saxena

 On the impact of US trade policies on Bangladesh's garment industry.

-Dr. Saxena has taught courses in Political Economy, Comparative Politics, The Politics of Developing Countries, and the Politics of Economic Reform in Asia and Latin America at UC Berkeley, UC Davis, and the University of San Francisco.
+Dr. Saxena has taught courses in Political Economy, Comparative Politics, The Politics of Developing Countries, Doing Business in India, and the Politics of Economic Reform in Asia and Latin America at UC Berkeley, UC Davis, and the University of San Francisco.
 She is a trustee of the American Institute of Indian Studies, the American Institute of Bangladesh Studies, and the American Institute of Sri Lankan Studies.
-She is also a member of the Advocacy Committee of Human Rights Watch, San Francisco.
+Dr. Saxena currently serves on the board for LinkAsia.
+She was formerly on the advisory council for Human Rights Watch, SF and on the board of the Center for the Pacific Rim at the University of San Francisco.